TomerBrown/matcher/README.md

 * **Method**: Expects POST request only with json parameters.
 * **Parameters:**
     * **"title"** - an exact title to find matching to (e.g. "Software Engineer").
     * **"top"** - an optional argument for selecting the maximal candidates number to return.
-If none given the top 10 candidates are returned.
+If none given the top 10 candidates (or all of the qualified ones) are returned.

 * **For example** : the following parameters will return the top 2 Software Engineer in the database.
      * ```